 Leicester Comedy Festival

-It remains the longest running comedy festival in Europe and attracts the greatest line-up of arena-filling headliners, established acts, newcomers and bizzare, eclectic performers outside of Edinburgh.
+It is now the longest-running comedy festival in Europe and attracts an impressive line-up of arena-filling headliners, established acts, newcomers, and eclectic performers.

-Students on our Arts and Festivals Management course are trusted to run some of the venues, taking care of acts and promoting the events.
+In 2018, students on our Arts and Festival Management course are trusted to run some of the venues, taking care of acts and promoting the events.

 Those involved in Demon Media are interviewing comedians and reviewing shows, and other students have been volunteering in the community at #DMULocal comedy initiatives.
 Many of our graduates are also taking to the stage, making names for themselves as stand-ups.